axyr/silverstripe-externaldata/README.md

 ##Examples
 I added some basic examples in the examples folder, which you can also test in frontend with ExternalDataPage.
+If you just want to use them after downloading, just remove the `_manifest_exclude` file.

 Note that **MongoDBExternalDataObject** requires the PHP MongoDB extension :